mbeckh/llamalog/README.md

 ## Where Does the Name Come From?
 llamalog stands for (l)ightweight (l)ean (a)nd (m)ean (a)synchronous (log)ger for C++.
 As a plus, there are not yet so many hits in Google.
 And of course because llamas are cute and everybody likes them. :wink:

+## License
+The code is released under the Apache License Version 2.0.
+Please see [LICENSE](LICENSE) for details and [NOTICE](NOTICE) for the required information when using llamalog in your own work.